 Alternatives to steroids include topical irritant or immunotherapy applied directly to the scalp.
 Commonly used irritants include dithranol and salicylic acid, and commonly used immunotherapy agents include diphenylcyclopropenone (DCP).
 These agents function to divert the immune attacks toward the skin surface and away from the hair bulb, allowing hair to regrow.
 There may be mild to severe reactions to these treatments and your doctor needs to monitor you for these reactions.
 These treatments would need to be used for several months to achieve regrowth and are not suitable for everyone.

 Another treatment alternative is PUVA therapy, which requires visits to the doctor’s surgery 3 times per week for treatment with ultraviolet light.

-Your first stop would be to see your general practitioner (GP) who can then refer you to a dermatologist if further advice is needed in regards to further management of AA.
+Your first stop would be to see your general practitioner (GP) who can then refer you to a dermatologist if further advice is needed in regards to further management of Alopecia Areata.

-Be careful of the information and advice for treatments of AA that you obtain especially from the internet.
+Be careful of the information and advice for treatments of Alopecia Areata that you obtain especially from the internet.
 There are many bogus treatments that cost a lot of money and do not work.
 Always get expert medical advice before you decide on a certain treatment.

-Alopecia areata support groups are usually very useful and provide excellent support for people affected by AA.
-They also conduct seminars and meetings for people affected by AA and their families.
-You can find their contact details usually on the internet.
+Alopecia Areata support groups are usually very useful and provide excellent support for people affected.
+They also conduct seminars and meetings for people affected and their families.